Proposed legislative framework to enhance protection of the computer systems of critical infrastructure

 This approach allows the designated authorities to establish sets of standards and requirements, on organisational and preventive obligations, under their existing regulatory regimes that best suit the sectors’ needs.
 Operators of critical infrastructure in these sectors will not need to fulfill additional requirements of the Commissioner’s Office in relation to these two types of obligations.

-At this stage, we propose to designate (1) the Monetary Authority as the authority responsible for regulating some service providers in the banking and financial services sector, and (2) the Communications Authority as the authority responsible for regulating some service providers in the communications and broadcasting sector.
+At this stage, we propose to designate (1) the Monetary Authority as the authority responsible for regulating some service providers in the banking and financial services sector, and (2) the Communications Authority as the authority responsible for regulating some service providers in the telecommunications and broadcasting sector.

 Question 9:Have reference been made to relevant legislation in other jurisdictions?